ONSdigital/ras-party/API.md

   "trading_as": "Tradstyle-1 Tradstyle-2 Tradstyle-3"
 }
 ```

 ---

-### Get Business details by ID (Query String).
+### Get Business details by ID (Query String)

 * `GET /party-api/v1/businesses?id=<id>`
   * Returns details about a list of business by id.
 Returns a concrete representation of the business parties.
 This representation will include any respondents associated with the business and any survey enrolments they have.

-### Example JSON Response
+#### Example JSON Response

 ```json
 [{